 - Have you been in contact with a person who had tested positive for COVID in the past 14 days?

-As of now, we are trying to address as much as we can over the phone and via telemedicine appointment to minimize the amount of people present in the clinic and to reduce potential exposure for everyone.
-We encourage all of you to utilize Telemedicine whenever possible.
-It is billable to your insurance company.
+While we are seeing our patients in person, we still encourage telemedicine appointments as much as possible to minimize the amount of people present in the clinic and to reduce potential exposure for everyone.
+Telemedicine visits are billable to your insurance company.
 If you are sick with respiratory symptoms or have a fever, do not come in, call us first.
 If you need any supplement refills, we can ship or arrange for a quick pick-up.
 Please call us to help you set this up.

-COVID-19 is a global pandemic, caused by the SARS-CoV-2 virus.
-It is expected to affect a large percentage of the world’s population.
-The symptoms may range from mild to severe, affecting our aging population the most.
+COVID-19 symptoms may range from mild to severe, affecting our aging population the most.
 It can also be very challenging for people with underlying chronic medical conditions or people with weakened immune systems.
 All of us need to work together to protect our vulnerable population.

 Slow down the spread of the infection:

 - Stay home if you are feeling ill